BI-MotionlessProposal/Assignment-2/README.md

 ### To see the answers
 1. python question3.py
 2. nano result_3_a
-	(Total sales at the end of the file)
 3. bash 4_1_max.sh
 4. bash 4_1_min.sh

+Total sales for the qouestion 3b at the end of the file result_3_a